-The Registered Nursing LVN to RN program enables licensed vocational nurses to advance their skills and knowledge to become registered nurses (RNs).
+The LVN to ADN program enables licensed vocational nurses to advance their skills and knowledge to become registered nurses (RNs).
 LVNs build on the credit received for coursework completed during licensed practical or licensed vocational nursing training.
-The Registered Nursing LVN to RN program, which culminates in an Associate of Science degree in Registered Nursing, prepares nurses with a firm conceptual and technical foundation, intuitive and insightful client interactions, advanced skills and attitudes and solid personal and professional ethics.
+The LVN to ADN program, which culminates in an Associate of Science degree, prepares nurses with a firm conceptual and technical foundation, intuitive and insightful client interactions, advanced skills and attitudes and solid personal and professional ethics.
 A 30-semester hour Certificate of Achievement option for California licensed vocational nurses is also available.
 See page 124 for details.
 Upon completion of the California Board of Registered Nursing-approved program, the students are prepared to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-Because this is a rigorous eight-month program, it is recommended that students not work more than 20-hours per week and maintain a flexible schedule to accommodate varying course and clinical time requirements.
+Because this is a rigorous program that can be completed in as few as eight months, it is recommended that students not work more than 20-hours per week and maintain a flexible schedule to accommodate varying course and clinical time requirements.